hipony/enumerate/README.md

 It doesn't resemble the `views::enumerate` proposal since it's not based on C++20 ranges concepts.

-Supports constexpr, variadic packs, containers, pointer and size pairs, c arrays.
+Supports constexpr, tuples, variadic packs, containers, pointer and size pairs, c arrays.

 ## Performance

 [Compiler Explorer](https://godbolt.org/z/TGM5Wfaeh)

-## Examples
+## Notes

 * With C++17 structured bindings we can bind member variables to convenient aliases
 * With C++14 we can use `enumerate` in constexpr context
+  * On MSVC requires at least v19.15 for that

+## Examples

 ### Constexpr